Lui37/smas-hack/README.md

+To be assembled using [Asar](https://github.com/RPGHacker/asar), see the Makefile.

 **Global Features**
 - In-game save states for fxpak/sd2snes.
 Note that you should load the relevant game before loading a state
 	- `R+Select` to save